Matt Draper - Tonga 2018

 Each year, between June and October, the Southern Hemisphere Humpback whales migrate from the icy, krill-laden depths of Antarctica to their breeding and birthing grounds in the northern tropics of Tonga.
 The arrival of the whales completes a remarkable cycle as newly born calves learn how to swim in the exact same waters they were conceived in only 11 months earlier.

 Vava’u, Kingdom of Tonga is a very unique island group that consists of over 50 islands within a small area.
-Tonga is one of the very few countries in the world where it is possible to have the life changing experience of swimming with Humpback whales.
+Tonga is one of the very few countries in the world where it is possible to have the life changing experience of swimming with Humpback whales in their own natural and undisturbed environment.

 Neiafu, Vava’u - Kingdom of Tonga.